Quantco/spox/README.md

 ## Quick start

 In Spox, you primarily interact with `Var` objects - **variables** - which are placeholders for runtime values.
-The initial `Var` objects, which represent the *arguments* of a model (the model inputs in ONNX nomenclature), are created with an explicit type using the `argument(Type) -> Var` function.
+The initial `Var` objects, which represent the _arguments_ of a model (the model inputs in ONNX nomenclature), are created with an explicit type using the `argument(Type) -> Var` function.
 The possible types include `Tensor`, `Sequence`, and `Optional`.
 All further `Var` objects are created by calling functions which take existing `Var` objects as inputs and produce new `Var` objects as outputs.
 Spox determines the `Var.type` for these eagerly to allow validation.
-Spox provides such functions for all operators in the standard grouped by domain and version inside the `spox.opset` module.
+Spox provides such functions for all operators in the standard.
+They are grouped by domain and version in the `spox.opset` submodule.

 The final `onnx.ModelProto` object is built by passing input and output `Var`s for the model to the `spox.build` function.